wp-plugins/booking-calendar-contact-form/README.txt

 A: If you don't want to edit the MO/PO files then just edit the texts that are at the beginning of the file "dex_scheduler.inc.php" (the booking page).
 The booking form validation texts can be edited from the administration area.

+= Q: Can I restrict the number of days to book? =

+A: This feature is available in the pro version.

 == Screenshots ==